michaelsevilla/pdsw15/docs/sc-rebuttal.md

 8) How does Mantle handle oscillation/thrashing?

-9) Why can't the balancer decide how much load to send?
+9) Why can`t the balancer decide how much load to send?
 - it can, it just chooses... poorly